thomasgalliker/TestFactory/README.md

 <img src="https://raw.githubusercontent.com/thomasgalliker/TestFactory/master/logo.png" width="100" height="100" alt="TestFactory" align="right"></img>

 TestFactory is a utility which helps composing and orchestrating test runs.
+TestFactory allows to create collections of test steps and guarantees that test steps run in a specific order.
+The result of a test run is summarized in a test summary.

 ### Download and Install TestFactory
 This library is available on NuGet: https://www.nuget.org/packages/TestFactory/